Color

 Consistent use of color is essential to a unified brand image.
 Review these guidelines carefully to understand usage differences between palettes, audiences and mediums (such as print and digital).
 As always, reach out to us directly for questions or assistance.

 St. Ed's is blue and gold.
 These are our primary colors and should be used prominently in communications to ensure brand consistency.
-Our blue and gold are available in a brighter, modern palette and a darker, traditional palette.
-Each palette should be used in accordance with the tone of a piece and type of communication required.
+Colors should be used in accordance with the tone of a piece and the type of communication required.

 Image